Personal Info and Other Projects

 relationship with local peoples in Ireland and North

-military history for Oxford University Press (tentatively titled Waging War: A Global History).
+military history for Oxford University Press (Waging War: Conflict, Culture, and

 As part of my current duties as chair of UNC's Curriculum in Peace,